chris-bz/chris-bz.github.io/about.md

 Many years ago, I wanted to learn programming and approached C++, but didn't go far with that.
 It changed few years ago when I got familiar with Python basics.

 It is an absolutely amazing language and has insane amount of high quality libraries of all sorts.
-And so I switched from web development, which I was always finding a bit boring, to programming in Python, which is everything but.
+Literally for every crazy idea I have, there turns out to be a perfect library.
+When the language packs that much functionality, life of programmer is so much easier and more comfortable!

+Currently, I am in the process of switching from web development to programming, with web development only to compliment it.

-Apart from Python, I work with bash, linux servers, html, css, django, jekyll, pandas, sql databases and more.
-For most tasks, it's usually multiple tools at once.
+Apart from Python, I work with Bash, Linux servers, HTML, CSS, Django, Jekyll, Pandas, SQL databases and few more tools to lesser degree.